GabrielBCarvalho/flex-realtime-queues-roles-filter-monorepo/flex-plugin/README.md

 1. Clone this repository
 2. Copy `.env.example` to `.env` and set the following variables:
     - REACT_APP_SELECTION_ATTRIBUTE: attribute the plugin will check to select workers inside that permission group.
 The same attribute is checked in the current Flex user.
+    - REACT_APP_FUNCTIONS_DOMAIN: the base domain which the Twilio functions are running.
+You can find the required functions on the root of this monorepo.

 3. Copy `src/config/supervisors.example.json` to `src/config/supervisors.json`.
 This file contains the supervisors with the queues they are allowed to see.
 4. Check the following section to run and deploy your plugin.